jyoo980/aspectJ-intro/README.md

 # Intro to AspectJ

 This serves as a ridiculously basic intro to the ideas of [Aspect-Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming), which was a programming paradigm developed by Gregor Kiczales at Xerox Parc.
-I use AspectJ, a superset of the Java programming language, beacuse of its extensive use in development and the familiarity that most software developers have with its syntax.
+I use AspectJ, a superset of the Java programming language, because of its extensive use in development and the familiarity that most software developers have with its syntax.

 ## Concrete Example